ReinaMacCredy/trading_bot/README.md

 ### Binance API Setup

 1. Create a Binance account if you don't have one
-2. Go to API Management and create a new API key
+2. Go to API Management at https://www.binance.com/en/my/settings/api-management and create a new API key
 3. Enable trading permissions for the API key (recommended to restrict by IP)
 4. Add the API key and secret to your `.env` file